 The Smokies' diversity of flowering plants and deciduous trees makes for a colorful spring, summer and fall.
 The spring bloom starts in the valleys in late March and works upward to the peaks through July, while the changing colors of the leaves starts on the peaks as early as mid-September and work downward to the valleys into early to mid-November.

 FLOWERS

-BLOODROOT

-This plant's name is derived from its stem, from which American Indians made red dye.
+1 BLOODROOT (Sanguinaria canadensis) This plant's name is derived from its stem, from which American Indians made red dye.
 A member of the poppy family, the bloodroot's flowers are white with a gold center.
-It grows along streams in wooded areas.
+It grows along streams in

-DUTCHMAN'S BREECHES
+2 DUTCHMAN'S BREECHES (Dicentral

+cucullaria)

+wooded areas

 This white flower's shape is reminiscent of a pair of pantaloons hung out on the line to dry.
 The leafless flowering stalk arches over the bluish, finely dissected leaves, which stand upright.

-STAR CHICKWEED
+3 STAR CHICKWEED (Steliaria pubera)

 This native perennial wildflower member has white star-like flowers with deeply cleft petals in clusters atop an erect stem.
 It is usually found in woods and on rocky slopes April through June and grows six to 16 inches tall.

 TREES

-BLACK CHERRY
+4 BLACK CHERRY (Prunus serotina)

 This is the park's largest native cherry tree, growing up to 60 feet tall.
-It has white blossoms in spring and leaves that turn red or yellow in fall.
+It has white blossoms in spring and leaves that turn red or vellow in fall.

-BLACK LOCUST
+5 BLACK LOCUST (Robinia pseudoacacia)

 Black locusts grow mainly in the southern Appalachian Mountains and have forking, irregular trunks.
 Their aromatic white flowers appear in late spring, and their fruit consists of flat brown pods, which appear in fall and then split open in winter.

-MOUNTAIN LAUREL
+6 MOUNTAIN LAUREL (Kalmia latifolia)

 This common evergreen shrub ranges along the East Coast from southern Maine to northern Florida and west to Louisiana.
 Its small pink or white flowers appear in spring in clusters of pointed buds, and its leaves are long and narrow.

-WATCHABLE WILDLIFE

-BLACK BEAR

-Approximately 1,500 bears live in the park.
+1 BLACK BEAR (Ursus americanus) Approximately 1,500 bears live in the park.
 Coming out to forage during the day, they eat juicy plant parts, insects, berries, nuts, acorns and meat.
 See the "Park Regulations & Safety" chapter for bear safety tips. • Weight 200-600 lbs • Size 5-6 ft long • Active spring through fall.

-NORTHERN FLICKER

-The only woodpecker in North America that eats primarily from the ground, it uses its long tongue to lick up insects, only pecking on wood as a mating call or to proclaim territory. • Weight 4-6 oz • Size 1 ft long • Active year-round NORTHERN SPRING PEEPER This nocturnal tree frog gets its name from its familiar peeping sound.
+Photo: iStock.
+2 NORTHERN FLICKER (Colaptes auratus) The only woodpecker in North America that eats primarily from the ground, it uses its long tongue to lick up insects, only pecking on wood as a mating call or to proclaim territory. • Weight 4-6 oz • Size 1 ft long • Active year-round • Photo: iStock 3 NORTHERN SPRING PEEPER (Hyla crucifer) This nocturnal tree frog gets its name from its familiar peeping sound.
 Although rarely seen, these frogs are often heard throughout the park.
-They live in wooded areas near ponds and lakes. • Weight 1 lb • Size 1 in long • Active spring through fall.
-RED FOX This reddish fox, with white under-parts, chin and throat, is common in the park, but is rarely seen because it is shy and nocturnal.
+They live in wooded areas near ponds and lakes. • Weight 1 lb • Size 1 in long • Active spring through fall Photo: iStock 4 RED FOX (Vulpes vulpes) This reddish fox, with white under-parts, chin and throat, is common in the park, but is rarely seen because it is shy and nocturnal.
 It eats almost anything it can sink its teeth into, including birds, crickets and plants. • Weight 10-15 lbs • Size 15-30 in long • Active spring and summer.

-WHITE-EYED VIREO

-A small and shy songbird, the White-eyed Vireo inhabits bushes and shrubby areas and is more noticeable for its explosive song than its appearance.
+Photo: Shutterstock 5 WHITE-EYED VIREO (Vireo Griseus) A small and shy songbird, the White-eyed Vireo inhabits bushes and shrubby areas and is more noticeable for its explosive song than its appearance.
 Interestingly, the White-eyed Vireo bathes by rubbing against wet foliage. • Weight 0.5 oz • Size 4-5 in long • Active spring through fall.

-WHITE-TAILED DEER

-White-tailed deer live throughout the Smokies.
-Most commonly seen in areas with open fields such as Cades Cove and Cataloochee Valley, more than 6,000 may live in the park. • Weight 100-350 lbs • Size 3-3.5 ft long • Active year-round.

-PHOTOGRAPHY
+Photo: iStock.